 Common examples of code #1 & #2 plastics include but are not limited to: water, soda, milk, and juice bottles, laundry detergent and most toiletry bottles.
 Be sure to check for the recycling symbol on the bottom of your plastic containers.
 The number inside of the recycling symbol indicates the type of plastic.

 - Mixed paper (magazines, office paper, junk mail, cereal boxes)

 - Corrugated cardboard

-Residents in the following towns: Cranbury, Dunellen, Helmetta, Jamesburg, Middlesex, Milltown, Monroe, New Brunswick, Old Bridge, Piscataway, Plainsboro, Sayreville, South Amboy, South Plainfield, South River, and Spotswood can call their municipal recycling coordinator or the MCIA at 1-800-488-6242 to find their local pickup schedule and setout requirements.
+Residents in the following towns: Cranbury, Dunellen, Helmetta, Jamesburg, Middlesex, Milltown, Monroe, New Brunswick, North Brunswick, Old Bridge, Piscataway, Plainsboro, Sayreville, South Amboy, South Plainfield, South River, and Spotswood can call their municipal recycling coordinator or the MCIA at 1-800-488-6242 to find their local pickup schedule and setout requirements.